Word-building in English

 In a passage discussing the effects of unhappiness on mental health, surrounding sentences or paragraphs may provide additional context to help clarify the meaning of the word unhappiness.

-By applying these steps to analyze and understand the word unhappiness, you can effectively use root words to enhance your vocabulary and comprehension skills.
+By applying these steps to analyse and understand the word unhappiness, you can effectively use root words to enhance your vocabulary and comprehension skills.

 Word Formation: Word derivation; Word Building in English